Newspaper theft: Purchase with the intent to block distribution

-Government Engaging in Newspaper Theft
+Government engaging in newspaper theft

 There have been various instances where governments or private individuals, directly related to their role or conduct within government or as a government official, will use newspaper theft as a tool to censure newspapers and other publications.
 This action is generally undertaken to limit the spread of information that is viewed as unsavory by the thief.
 The following are specific examples of instances of censorship through the use newspaper theft by government officials.